thephilipjones/thephilipjones.com/src/thankyou.md

 ---
-title: Thank you for getting in touch
+title: Thank you for getting in touch!
 date: 2020-08-05
 layout: page
 ---

-We appreciate you contacting us!
+I appreciate you reaching out!

-We will reply as soon as possible.
+I will reply as soon as possible.